AndersDeath/diary2/000-current.md

 # 03 January - Tuesday - Tbilisi - 96 day of immigration

 I've recrded sources for the next video.
 Probably today I will finish it and publish on youtube.
 I like this practice because it's more interesting that recording audio pppodcast.
+It looks like era of pppodcasts has been finished.